Semi-supervised Salient Object Detection with Effective Confidence Estimation: Experimental Results

-\textbf{Qualitative comparison:} In Fig.~\ref{fig:qualitative_results}, we compare the SOD predictions of our method against those of the existing semi-supervised SOD methods.
-It can be observed that FC-SOD \cite{FC-SOD} often misses the target object partially or even entirely (row 5).
+\textbf{Qualitative Comparison:} In Fig.~\ref{fig:qualitative_results}, we compare the SOD predictions of our method against existing semi-supervised and fully-supervised SOD methods.
+It can be observed that FC-SOD \cite{FC-SOD} often misses the target object partially or even entirely ($1^{\text{st}}$, $5^{\text{th}}$, $8^{\text{th}}$, $9^{\text{th}}$, $11^{\text{th}}$ rows).
 On the other hand, SAL \cite{SAL} tends to make bulky predictions.
-They are less likely to miss the salient object, compared to FC-SOD, however, the fine details around the structure boundary are lost.
+They are less likely to miss the salient object, compared to FC-SOD, however, the fine details around the structure boundary are lost, ($1^{\text{st}}$, $2^{\text{nd}}$, $4^{\text{th}}$ rows).
 Our model is more accurate in locating the target object, avoiding severe under- or over-segmentation.
-Moreover, the predictions of our model retain the structural details of complicated objects, e.g., the masts of the boat (row 3), the mirror of the motorcycle (row 2), the legs of the cranes (row 1), the boundaries of the bench (row 4), etc. Our method also presents the uncertainties associated with its predictions.
+Moreover, the predictions of our model retain the structural details of complicated objects, e.g., the masts of the boat (row 1), the mirror of the motorcycle (row 7), the legs of the cranes (row 5), the boundaries of the bench (row 2), etc. Our method also presents the uncertainties associated with its predictions.
 They clearly indicate the complex area where predictions are prone to mistakes.
 Surprisingly, the uncertainty map of the last row even captures the shadow of the arm and the leg, which are difficult to distinguish.
-Samples in rows 2 and 4 also present the cause of reduced improvements in MAE than in the F-max measure.
+Samples in rows 2 and 4 also present the cause of reduced improvements in MAE with respect to the F-max measure.
 As our model is trained with only 659 labeled samples and soft pseudo labels on unlabeled samples, it tends to make over-smoothed predictions, although these pixels can be correctly recalled.

-\textbf{Model size and running time comparison:} Our generator model consists of 90.8M parameters and the EBM model introduces a negligible 13.5K parameters.
-The inference speed of our method is 39.18 images per second.
-It is slightly slower than FC-SOD \cite{FC-SOD} which is capable of processing 44.34 images per second.
-This slight difference can be attributed to the Langevin dynamics steps required to update the prior latent variable.
+As an auxiliary output from the proposed stochastic prediction network, Fig.~\ref{fig:qualitative_results} shows that the uncertainties associated with its predictions is reliable in explaining the less accurate predictions. \eg~the uncertainty map of the $4^{\text{th}}$ row even captures the silhouette of the arm and the leg, which are difficult to distinguish.
+The sample in the $2^{\text{nd}}$ and $4^{\text{th}}$ rows also presents the cause (smoothed predictions) of less significant improvement in MAE than in the F-max measure.